The thinking factory is here: How machines are now learning to optimize themselves – From Bosch and Siemens to Tesla – Image: Xpert.Digital

 Digital twins as virtual production environments

-A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) - Platform & B2B Solution | Xpert Consulting
+A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) - Platform & B2B solution | Xpert Consulting

-A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) – Platform & B2B Solution | Xpert Consulting - Image: Xpert.Digital
+A new dimension of digital transformation with 'Managed AI' (Artificial Intelligence) – Platform & B2B solution | Xpert Consulting - Image: Xpert.Digital

-Here you will learn how your company can implement customized AI solutions quickly, securely, and without high entry barriers.
+Here you will learn how your company can implement customized AI solutions quickly, securely and without high entry barriers.

-The key benefits at a glance:
+The key advantages at a glance:

 💸 No financial risk: You only pay for results.
 High upfront investments in hardware, software, or personnel are completely eliminated.

-More about it here:
+More information here:

 Autonomous production assistants: AI meets operational practice